-- If the value in the column is 0, the row did not contains the hashed feature.
+- If the value in the column is 0, the row didn't contain the hashed feature.

 - If the value is 1, the row did contain the feature.

-The advantage of using feature hashing is that you can represent text documents of variable-length as numeric feature vectors of equal-length, and achieve dimensionality reduction.
-In contrast, if you tried to use the text column for training as is, it would be treated as a categorical feature column, with many, many distinct values.
+Feature hashing lets you represent text documents of variable length as numeric feature vectors of equal length to reduce dimensionality.
+If you tried to use the text column for training as is, it would be treated as a categorical feature column with many distinct values.

-Having the outputs as numeric also makes it possible to use many different machine learning methods with the data, including classification, clustering, or information retrieval.
+Numeric outputs also make it possible to use common machine learning methods, including classification, clustering, and information retrieval.
 Because lookup operations can use integer hashes rather than string comparisons, getting the feature weights is also much faster.

-Add the Feature Hashing module to your experiment in Studio (classic).
+Add the Feature Hashing component to your pipeline in the designer.

 Connect the dataset that contains the text you want to analyze.

-For Target columns, select those text columns that you want to convert to hashed features.
+Set Target columns to the text columns that you want to convert to hashed features.
+Keep in mind that:

-The columns must be the string data type, and must be marked as a Feature column.
+The columns must be the string data type.

-Use Hashing bitsize to specify the number of bits to use when creating the hash table.
+Use Hashing bitsize to specify the number of bits to use when you're creating the hash table.

 The default bit size is 10.
-For many problems, this value is more than adequate, but whether suffices for your data depends on the size of the n-grams vocabulary in the training text.
-With a large vocabulary, more space might be needed to avoid collisions.
+For many problems, this value is adequate.
+You might need more space to avoid collisions, depending on the size of the n-grams vocabulary in the training text.

-For N-grams, type a number that defines the maximum length of the n-grams to add to the training dictionary.
+For N-grams, enter a number that defines the maximum length of the n-grams to add to the training dictionary.
 An n-gram is a sequence of n words, treated as a unique unit.

-After processing is complete, the module outputs a transformed dataset in which the original text column has been converted to multiple columns, each representing a feature in the text.
-Depending on how big the dictionary is, the resulting dataset can be extremely large:
+After processing is complete, the component outputs a transformed dataset in which the original text column has been converted to multiple columns.
+Each column represents a feature in the text.
+Depending on how significant the dictionary is, the resulting dataset can be large: